peterhinch/micropython_ir/TRANSMITTER.md

 The device driver has no dependencies.

 On ESP32 a firmware version >= V1.17 is required.
-The Loboris port is not supported owing to the need for the RMT device and other issues.

 The demo program uses `uasyncio` primitives from
 [this repo](https://github.com/peterhinch/micropython-async).
 Clone the repo to